cesca2/BoardGameECommerce/README.md

 ## Features

-* Record eCommerce transactions in SQLite DB including data on:
+* Record eCommerce transactions in ASP.NET Core Web API using an SQLite DB including data on:
     * Products
     * Sales
     * Customers